ngush67/ngush67/README.md

 Software Engineer | Backend
 ---------------------------

 Experienced software engineer with a focus on backend development.
-I craft scalable, and efficient solutions.

 ### Skills